That'll Be the Day

 "That'll Be the Day" is a song written by Buddy Holly and Jerry Allison.
 It was first recorded by Buddy Holly and the Three Tunes in 1956 and was re-recorded in 1957 by Holly and his new band, the Crickets.
 Buddy Holly and the Three Tunes' version was released several months after the Crickets' version, which achieved widespread success.
 Holly's producer, Norman Petty, was credited as a co-writer, although he did not contribute to the composition.

 Many other versions have been recorded.
 It was the first song recorded (as a demonstration disc) by the Quarrymen, a skiffle group from Liverpool that evolved into the Beatles.

-The song appeared in the 1973 George Lucas film American Graffiti and was on the MCA Records soundtrack album 41 Original Hits from the Soundtrack of American Graffiti with dialogue by Wolfman Jack, which was certified triple platinum by the RIAA and which peaked at #10 on the Billboard 200 album chart.
+The song appeared in the 1973 George Lucas film American Graffiti and was on the MCA Records soundtrack album 41 Original Hits from the Soundtrack of American Graffiti with dialogue by Wolfman Jack, which was certified triple Platinum by the RIAA and which peaked at No. 10 on the Billboard 200 album chart.

 The 1957 recording was certified gold (for over a million US sales) by the Recording Industry Association of America (RIAA) in 1969.
 It was inducted into the Grammy Hall of Fame in 1998.
 It was placed in the National Recording Registry, a list of sound recordings that "are culturally, historically, or aesthetically important, and/or inform or reflect life in the United States", in 2005.

 Background

-In June 1956, Holly along with his older brother Larry as well as Allison and Sonny Curtis went to see the film The Searchers, starring John Wayne, in which Wayne repeatedly used the phrase "that'll be the day".
+In June 1956, Holly, along with his older brother Larry as well as Jerry Allison and Sonny Curtis, went to see the film The Searchers, starring John Wayne, in which Wayne repeatedly used the phrase "that'll be the day".
 This line of dialogue inspired the young musicians.